Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Excellent Speeds On Par with NordVPN

 Once again, ExpressVPN and NordVPN were neck-and-neck in terms of speed, too.
-Both VPNs will barely affect your internet speed, sometimes leaving to you wonder whether the VPN is actually on!
+Both VPNs will barely affect your internet speed, sometimes leaving you to wonder whether the VPN is actually on!

 Connecting to nearby servers, ExpressVPN is even slightly faster than NordVPN, with a fantastic 2% slowdown, compared to its rival’s 4%.